Independent Test Generation for RESTful APIs: LLM-Guided Partitioning and Generation

 \subsection{Global Context}

-Despite the improved generation of values with local context, and the much better coverage of the input spaces, these values can miss highly relevant context captured in the larger API context.
-For example, in \Cref{tab:temp-range-llm-example}, the low and high values both end up with the same distribution when, clearly, the intent is that the low value should be less than the high value.
+Despite the improved generation of values with local context, and the much better coverage of the input spaces, these values can miss critical context captured in the larger API structure.
+For example, in \Cref{tab:temp-range-llm-example}, the low and high values both end up with the same distribution when the, likely, intent is that the low value is less than the high value.
 In this case, the result is simply inefficiency, \eg many redundant or invalid test cases are generated, but it can also lead to poor coverage as well.
 Imagine that instead of a weather forecast, we are working with a temperature control system for an engine (or liquefied gasses).
 In this scenario, picking temperatures corresponding to ambient values will completely miss much larger (or smaller) representative values.

-To counteract this, we also generate a global context that provides the LLM with information about the overall environment in which a primitive component operates.
+To counteract this, we generate global context that provides the LLM with information about the overall environment in which a primitive component operates.
 This global context includes the top-level signature of the API under test and the full path of types and fields to the primitive component (including doc comments).

-The global context that is generated and appended to the general LLM prompt is shown in \Cref{fig:global_llm_context}.
+This context that is generated and appended to the general LLM prompt is shown in \Cref{fig:global_llm_context}.
 The global context provides the LLM with information about the semantics and intended overall roles of the values that we want to generate.
 Specifically, that the values are (low) temperatures in Fahrenheit, as part of a \cf{Forecast} in an API for recommending activities.

 \Cref{tab:temp-range-llm-example-global} shows the result of querying our LLM with the global \emph{and} local context information.
-As can be seen, the LLM can leverage the additional information in the global context prompt to confidently infer that the temperatures are ambient weather values as well as capture the intent of the low and high fields, enabling it to bias these values appropriately.
+The LLM leverages the additional information in the global context prompt to infer that the temperatures are ambient weather values as well as capture the intent of the low and high fields, enabling it to bias these values appropriately.